-Planning Obligations A planning obligation is a legal agreement made under Section 196 of the Town and Country Planning Act 1990 (as amended by Section 12(1) of the Planning and Compensation Act 1991) usually in association with planning permissions for new development.
+Planning Obligations An obligation imposed on a developer under is a legal agreement or a unilateral undertaking made under Section 106 of the Town and

+Country Planning Act 1990 (as amended by Section 12(1) of the Planning and Compensation Act 1991) usually in association with planning permissions for new development.
 It usually relates to an aspect of a development that cannot be secured by imposing a planning condition.

-Section 106/ s106 A legal agreement under Section 106 of the Town and Country Planning Act (as amended).
+Section 106 A legal agreement under Section 106 of the Town and Country Planning Act (as amended).